Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 - If revoked successfully, the credential status MUST change to ``Revoked`` (see :ref:`CIS-4-functions-credentialStatus`).
 - The ``RevokeCredentialOtherParam``'s ``signing_data`` MUST include a nonce to protect against replay attacks.
-  The holders's nonce is sequentially increased every time a revocation request is successfully executed.
+  The revocation authority's nonce is sequentially increased every time a revocation request is successfully executed.
   The function MUST only accept a ``RevokeCredentialOtherParam`` if it has the next nonce following the sequential order.
 - The revocation MUST fail if:
     - The credential ID is not present in the registry.